emqx/emqx-docs/en_US/observability/prometheus.md

 {% endemqxee %}

-## Use Grafana to visualize EMQX metrics
+## Use Grafana to Visualize EMQX Metrics

 You can also use Grafana with Prometheus to visualize EMQX metrics, which can be achieved by importing the EMQX template files into Grafana.